Lagos corridor into the US

 Dubai corridor

 The Gulf-Africa corridor.
 Nigerian fintech and wealth often surface in Dubai before they surface in New York.
-The closest peer corridor for Lagos principals routing US entry through a Gulf vehicle, a DIFC structure, or a UAE-anchored holding.
+The closest peer corridor for Lagos owners routing US entry through a Gulf vehicle, a DIFC structure, or a UAE-anchored holding.

 See Dubai corridor →

-Engagement architecture
+Engagement shapes

 Sprint, Build, and Partnership shapes.
 Which engagement fits a Lagos fintech operator, oil and gas services firm, conglomerate group, or family-controlled industrial US rebuild.